chrischow/dataandstuff/_posts/2019-09-15-machine-learning-for-property-pricing.md

 lg_cv = custom_cv(lg, X_data, y_data, cv, norm=False, early=False, ppd=True)
 ```

-Once again, LightGBM was the better model.
+Once again, LightGBM was the better algorithm.
 Yet, C-Value fared worse than X-Value in (1) the median error and in (2) predicting prices within a 5% margin of error.
 The difference in median error (0.1%) at the median resale HDB price of \$410k corresponded to a price difference of only \$410.

 <div>